SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Related Work

-For RL applications in the real world, such as for autonomous driving and robotics, \textit{risk-sensitive} RL approaches can avoid the negative consequences of excessive exploration.
+For RL applications in the real world, such as for autonomous driving and robotics, \textit{risk-sensitive} RL approaches can avoid the negative consequences of excessive exploration that may lead to unsafe decisions in real-life.
 This has initiated a spate of research efforts~\citep{howard1972risk,satia:uncertain, coraluppi1999risk, marcus1997risk, mihatsch2002risk,DBLP:journals/corr/abs-1810-09126} spanning five decades.
-But the majority of these works focus only on discrete state-space MDPs.
-We are interested in designing a general framework applicable to both discrete and continuous state-spaces.
-Thus, we adopt the framework of distributional RL, specifically CDQN, that incorporates highly expressive approximators to model continuous and multimodal return distributions.
+But the majority of risk-sensitive RL papers~\citep{howard1972risk, coraluppi1999risk, marcus1997risk} focused on discrete state-space MDPs and either aleatory or epistemic risk.
+We are interested in designing a general risk-sensitive framework applicable to any type of state space and risk.